-- a All Members and non-members with voting rights shall observe the code of conduct adopted by the Authority. - b Unless he has been granted a dispensation, a member or non-member with voting rights shall withdraw from a meeting when it is considering a matter in which he has a disclosable pecuniary interest.
-He may return to the meeting after it has considered the matter in which he had the interest. - c Unless he has been granted a dispensation, a member or non-member with voting rights shall withdraw from a meeting when it is considering a matter in which he has another interest if so required by the Authority's code of conduct.
-He may return to the meeting after it has considered the matter in which he had the interest. - d Dispensation requests shall be in writing and submitted to the Proper Officer/Clerk as soon as possible before the meeting, or failing that, at the start of the meeting for which the dispensation is required. - e A decision as to whether to grant a dispensation shall be made by the Clerk in consultation with the Chairman or Vice-chairman at the beginning of the meeting at which the dispensation is required and that decision is final. - f A dispensation request shall confirm: - i. the description and the nature of the disclosable pecuniary interest or other interest to which the request for the dispensation relates; - ii. whether the dispensation is required to participate at a meeting in a discussion only or a discussion and a vote: - iii. the date of the meeting or the period (not exceeding four years) for which the dispensation is sought; and - iv. an explanation as to why the dispensation is sought. - g Subject to standing orders 12 (d), (e) and (f) above, dispensation requests shall be considered at the beginning of the meeting of the Authority, or committee or a subcommittee for which the dispensation is required. - h A dispensation may be granted in accordance with standing order 12 (e) above if having regard to all relevant circumstances the following applies: - i. without the dispensation the number of persons prohibited from participating in the particular business would be so great a proportion of the
+- a All members and non-members with voting rights shall observe the code of conduct adopted by the authority. - b Unless they has been granted a dispensation, a member or non-member with voting rights shall withdraw from a meeting when it is considering a matter in which they have a disclosable pecuniary interest.
+They may return to the meeting after it has considered the matter in which they had the interest. - Unless they have been granted a dispensation, a member or non-member with voting rights shall withdraw from a meeting when it is considering a matter in which they have another interest if so required by the authority's code of conduct.
+They may return to the meeting after it has considered the matter in which they had the interest. - d Dispensation requests shall be in writing and submitted to the proper officer as soon as possible before the meeting, or failing that, at the start of the meeting for which the dispensation is required. - e A decision as to whether to grant a dispensation shall be made by the clerk in consultation with the chair or vice-chair at the beginning of the meeting at which the dispensation is required and that decision is final. - f A dispensation request shall confirm: - i. the description and the nature of the disclosable pecuniary interest or other interest to which the request for the dispensation relates; - ii. whether the dispensation is required to participate at a meeting in a discussion only or a discussion and a vote; - iii. the date of the meeting or the period (not exceeding four years) for which the dispensation is sought; and - iv. an explanation as to why the dispensation is sought. - g Subject to standing orders 12 (d) and (f) above, dispensation requests shall be considered at the beginning of the meeting of the authority, or committee or a subcommittee for which the dispensation is required. - h A dispensation may be granted in accordance with standing order 12 (e) above if having regard to all relevant circumstances the following applies: - without the dispensation the number of persons prohibited from participating in the particular business would be so great a proportion of the meeting transacting the business as to impede the transaction of the business;

-- meeting transacting the business as to impede the transaction of the business or - ii. granting the dispensation is in the interests of persons living in the Authority's area or - iii. it is otherwise appropriate to grant a dispensation.
+- ii. granting the dispensation is in the interests of persons living in the authority's area or - iii. it is otherwise appropriate to grant a dispensation.